What Makes People Buy from Your Website – A Meta-Study

 >> Maxa Technologies switched to a responsive website and enjoyed a 44.68% increase to organic traffic and 70% increase to the number of completed enquiry forms.
 (Sources: Maxatec – CMS Website and Five Brands That Reaped Rewards After Adopting Responsive Design)

 There are several ways to make your website responsive.
-If you’re using WordPress, you can switch to a responsive theme.
+If you’re using WordPress, you can switch to a responsive theme, like Sankar Sharma did here.
 If you feel comfortable programming, you could do it yourself.
 If neither one of those options are possible, you can always hire a reputable and qualified web developer.

 You’ve heard the phrase “speed kills.”
 It’s the opposite on the internet.
 Slow websites kill sales.